 I work as a historical tour guide specializing in Boston, MIT, Harvard, and The Battle Road from Lexington to Concord.
 For the National Archives I transcribe historical documents online.
 Through the Find A Grave Foundation, I offer my services as a volunteer photographer to genealogists and family members.
 My genealogical research dates back to 1630, the start of the first Great Migration.

 I broke new ground historically completing primary research into the five years Paul Revere was a coroner of Boston.
 Ongoing I am updating the original listing by Edward and Evelyn Stickney of the 429 church bells produced by Paul Revere and Sons.
-One-hundred and thirty four are confirmed in use as far away as Singapore.
+One-hundred and thirty four are confirmed in use or on display , including a bell in Singapore.

-The Arlington Sanctum is my first novel available on Amazon and Barnes & Noble.
-We search out MIAs in every American War of the 20th century.
+The Arlington Sanctum is my first novel available on Amazon and Barnes & Noble, and Books2Read.
+Our novel searches for MIAs in every American War of the 20th century, providing you with the historical record behind each discovery.

 My educational degree from Temple University and paralegal certificates from Bentley University provided me with the tools to research and present Boston’s unique history.

-May I guide you on my fifth tour, The Old City of Boston walking you back to the 17th century?
-You may prefer my Boston Civil War, Boston Massacre, Boston in Brass & Bronze, and Freedom Trail tour as worthyl options.
+May I guide you my latest of five Boston tours, The Old City of Boston, walking you back to the 17th century?
+You may prefer my Boston Civil War, Boston Massacre, Boston in Brass & Bronze, and Freedom Trail tour as sequential options.

 We look forward to hearing from you or answering questions through our website or [email protected] or downloading our tour at Voicemap.me/Boston